ryanh121/deep-learning/ResNet and Transfer Learning/README.md

-# ResNet and Transfer Learning
+# ResNet and Transfer Learning for CIFAR100